racketlogger/docs/content/index.md

 ## FAQs

+### Q: What should I do once I am in a league?

+Once your league's schedule is posted, start contacting people in your first and/or second match to schedule matches.
+If you have never played a flex league, read the [first-time flex players](first-time-players).

 ### Q: Do I need to be a member of the USTA or other organization to join?

-**A:** There are no requirements for membership on any federation or club to you RacketLogger!
+**A:** There are no requirements for membership on any club, federation or anything to plan in a RacketLogger league!

 ### Q: Do I need to be officially rated at a given level to play?